HR Differences in California

 Wage & Hour Issues

-As opposed to the Federal minimum wage of $7.25 per hour, California’s minimum wage is $10.00 per hour for employers with 25 or fewer employees, and $10.50 per hour for employers with 26 or more employees.
-These will increase on January 1, 2018 to $10.50 per hour for employers with 25 or fewer employees and $11.00 per hour for employers with 26 or more employees.
+As opposed to the Federal minimum wage of $7.25 per hour, California’s minimum wage effective Jan.
+1, 2018 is $10.50 per hour for employers with 25 or fewer employees and $11.00 per hour for employers with 26 or more employees.
 These minimum wages also impact the minimum weekly salary that must be paid for executive, administrative, and professional employees to be exempt to avoid misclassification problems.
 (Two times the applicable minimum wage multiplied by 2080 hours).